JuhoSiitonen/Receptify/documents/workinghours.md

 - 1h 7.3: Preliminary Kubernetes yaml file setting and testing.
 - 1h 8.3: More Kubernetes yaml files and testing.
 - 1h 10.3: Nginx conf for serving frontend and proxying backend in Kubernetes settings.
-- 1h 11.3: Kubernetes setup for frontend and backend communication working (except CORS)
+- 2h 11.3: Kubernetes setup for frontend and backend communication working!!!

-Total hours: 110h
+Total hours: 111h